THE PERMISSION FORM

 The Issues to be Faced

 Among the rights you want to seek are rights in all media, all languages, all editions, throughout the world, in perpetuity including the right to change, edit and adapt the protected materials.
-If you intend to use these protected materials on a web site, then you want to seek rights to use those materials in other media as well.
-[Note: since I am writing this article from the point of view of the user of the protected materials, clearly if you are the owner of those materials your goal would be to give away as little as possible.]
+If you intend to use these protected materials on a web site or in social media, then you want to seek rights to use those materials in this and all other media as well.

 Additionally, you must acquire the right to assign and transfer your rights to another party.
 If you intend to make deals of any sort, you must have this right.